-Isabella, EUS the bookkeeper, comes in on Wednesdays to process the cheque regs.
-The EUS Finance must approve all cheque regs before they go to Isabella. the deadline Therefore, cheque reqs every week is Tuesday, at noon.
+Isabella, the EUS bookkeeper, comes in on Wednesdays to process the cheque reqs.
+The EUS VP Finance must approve all cheque reqs before they go to Isabella.
+Therefore, the deadline for submitting cheque reqs every week is Tuesday, at noon.
 This is subject to change without notice based on the bookkeeper's availability.
-Cheque reas submitted after this time may not be processed for another week.
-A day or two after a cheque req is processed, a cheque will be available for pickup in the EUS Office.
+Cheque reqs submitted after this time may not be processed for another week.
+A day or two after a cheque req is processed, a cheque will be mailed, or if campus is open, it will be available for pickup in the EUS Office.